near/docs/docs/tutorials/test-your-smart-contracts.md

 walletAccount.requestSignIn(nearConfig.contractName, 'NEAR Place');
 ```

-Next, lets add the NEAR Place application code.
+Now lets write the "NEAR Place" application code.

 > In the same file `src/main.js`
 > - Append the following code to the bottom of the file
-> - Review the code and comments to help you understand what's going on
+> - Review the code and comments to help you understand what's taking place

 ```js
 // NEAR Place application Code